Boarhunt

 Boarhunt (/ˈbɒrənt/) is a village and civil parish in the City of Winchester district of Hampshire, England, about 2 mi north-east of Fareham.
 The name of the village is a corruption of burh funta, the funta, (stream) by the fort (burh).

 History

-The settlement is mentioned in the Domesday survey of 1086, when there were 27 households.
+The settlement is mentioned in the Domesday Book of 1086, when there were 27 households.
+Hall House in Boarhunt was dismantled in 1970 and reconstructed at the Weald and Downland Living Museum in West Sussex in 1981.

 Church

 The village church is dedicated to St Nicholas; it is almost completely Saxon in its structure with its font probably dating to the same period.
 The building has been dated as having been constructed in 1064.
 Further work appears to have taken place in the 13th century.
 In 1577 a monument to Ralph Henslowe was added to the interior.
-A general restoration was carried out in 1853 at which point a bell-turret was added and the current furnishings were fitted.
+A general restoration was carried out in 1853 at which point a bell turret was added and the current furnishings were fitted.